cobeylab/population_immunity_predicting_flu/README.md

 ### Genealogy of HA and NA
 Analyses/genealogy
-- `sample_sequences_for_genealogy.py` downsamples HA and NA sequences and saves the sampled sequences as “*.fasta” files.
-- `write_meta.py` takes sampled sequences for genealogy and assign them to clades, save files as  “*_clade.csv”.
 - `tree_201718_shaded.R` makes plots of HA genealogy for season 16-17 and 17-18.
 - `na_tree_201718_shaded.R` makes plots of NA genealogy for season 16-17 and 17-18.